-The beach & golf resort of Pattaya lies about 2 hours driving south east of Bangkok and hosts a wide variety of over 20 golf courses.
-Pattaya, originally a quiet fishing town with tranquil beaches, has developed to be a very vibrant city with a busy nightlife scene and a multitude of bars and restaurants.
+The beach & golf resort of Pattaya which lies about 2 hours driving south east of Bangkok and only 75 minutes from Suvarnabhumi International airport, is home to over 26 golf courses.
+Pattaya, originally a quiet fishing town with tranquil beaches, has become South East Asia’s fastest growing resort with a busy nightlife scene and a multitude of bars and restaurants.
 Popular with both families and single travelers and continuing investment makes it the fastest growing region in Thailand.

 Pattaya Golfing Information

 Pattaya was voted Best Golfing Destination for Asia and Australasia 2012 by members of IGATO and the likes of Nicklaus, Dye and Faldo have all added their magic here.
 Over 500,000 rounds of golf were played by golf vactioners last year, and the resort hosts the Asian Tour and LPGA tournaments every year.
 With an excellent climate you can enjoy golf here 365 days a year.

 , is the first privately owned golf club in Thailand, originally designed by I. Izumi.
 The golf course opened in 1971, and had hosted the Thailand Open four times together with many Asian Golf Circuits, and most recently after renovation in 2007, became the home of the Honda LPGA Thailand since 2007.